MrCodingB/Postman-Collection-Explorer-VS-Code/README.md

 # Postman Collection Explorer

-This extnesion enables you to manage your postman collections inside of Visual Studio Code.
+This extension enables you to manage your postman collections inside of Visual Studio Code.

 Features